HusseinElguindi/security/README.md

 # Security
 Simple encryption and decryption in Go.
 No external libraries.
 > Small disclaimer: encryption uses the bitwise operator on bytes.
 Not extremely secure.
-See [TODO](#TODO).
+See the unchecked [Features](#Features).

 ## Features
 - [x] Encypt/decrypt text